mesosphere-backup/dcos-metrics/DEMO.md

 ## Launching a sample graphite receiver

 Runs a sample copy of Graphite in a Docker container.
 This is just a stock Docker image that someone put up on Dockerhub.
+It is **NOT** suitable for real production use, as it merely takes hours for it to consume gigabytes of space and then fall over.
 Note that **using this receiver requires `annotation_mode` = `key_prefix`**, which is the default in DCOS. `tag_datadog` is NOT supported.

 In Marathon, create the following application (in JSON Mode):
 ```json